 It’s Your Money—Go and Get it: Tips for Collecting on Your Outstanding Receivables

-As the end of the year approaches, many attorneys find themselves in the uncomfortable and laborious position of trying to figure out what to do about their outstanding receivables.
+As the end of the year approaches, many attorneys find themselves in the uncomfortable and laborious position of trying to figure out how to collect outstanding receivables.
 This particular aspect of the practice is not the glamorous life that many attorneys dreamed of when they passed the bar, but it is absolutely critical to their business and their bottom line.
 An attorney’s end-of-year goal should be to not leave any money on the table.

 When a client reaches out to their lawyer and says that they don’t have the funds to pay their balance due (or they just simply refuse to pay their bill), law firms will typically (1) enlist the services of a debt collection firm; (2) keep the outstanding balance on their books and hope that the client pays someday; or (3) write-off the debt at the end of the year.
 Many lawyers, fearing unwarranted reprisals from their clients (and cutting off possible referral sources), are wary of option one.
 The second option, while charmingly optimistic, is not likely to yield good results for the attorney.
 In my experience, most firms will utilize option three above and just write off the balance at the end of the year.

 But is there a better option other than just absorbing that debt?
 All hope is not lost on collecting from clients whom you thought would never pay their outstanding invoices—even those receivables that have been left sitting unpaid for the better part of the year.
-The key is how you choose to handle your outstanding receivables.
+The key to knowing how to collect outstanding receivables is to first understand the best approach to handling receivables in general.

 Also called “A/R,” meaning Accounts Receivable, this term in the legal world refers to balances left unpaid by an attorney’s clients.
 An “Aged” Account Receivable is typically a client who has not paid their bill for a specified length of time - let’s say they haven’t made a payment in 120 days by way of example.
 Depending on the age of the receivable, you will need to tailor how you attempt to collect the payment.